May 9, 2021 – Sunday

 To see other teaching aids that I have tested, please click here.

-As always, thank you for reading and for sharing my posts.
+As always, thank you for reading and for sharing this work.
 Please let me know if you have any questions and I will do my best to answer them personally as soon as I have a moment!
-[Sometimes this can take a while with so many readers on this blog and all of the related questions!]
-The best thing you can do to support this work is to share posts that pique your interest on your social media pages!
+(Sometimes this can take a while with so many readers on the website, and all of the related questions!)
+The best thing you can do to support this work is to share articles that pique your interest on your social media pages!

 Tamara Rubin